Course Overview

 Late Homework Policy

-You receive 4 total grace days for use on any homework assignment.
+You have 4 total grace days that can be used to submit late homework assignments without penalty.
 We will automatically keep a tally of these grace days for you; they will be applied greedily.
-No assignment will be accepted more than 2 days after the deadline without written permission from the Head TAs or the Professors.
-You may not use more than 2 grace days on any single assignment.
+You may not use more than 2 grace days on any single homework assignment.
+Additionally, please note:

 Extensions

 In general, we do not grant extensions on assignments.
-There are several exceptions: For any of the above situations, you may request an extension by emailing the Head TAs (smilani@andrew.cmu.edu and jrast@andrew.cmu.edu).
+There are several exceptions: For any of the above situations, you may request an extension by emailing Jacob Rast (jrast@andrew.cmu.edu).
 The email should be sent as soon as you are aware of the conflict and at least 5 days prior to the deadline.
 In the case of an emergency, no notice is needed.

 Audit Policy